jrnewton/shlof/README.md

 # Simple Sleep

-Copy/pasting 4 lines of code is hard, let's make a NPM module instead! :)
+Copy/pasting 4 lines of code is hard, let's make an npm module instead! :)